-The new normal era has accelerated radical changes that forced the small business sector to adapt and prepare for the new business practice like microfinance institutions.
+The new normal era has accelerated radical changes that forced the small business sector like microfinance institutions to adapt and prepare for the new business practice.
 Shifts in consumer behavior along with the development of information technology have an impact on business uncertainty.
 In response to unprecedented business challenges, microfinance institutions are required to improve innovation by utilizing firm resources.
-However, it is difficult for small businesses to innovate with their limited resources.
-Microfinance institutions need to become more focused on internal resources by stimulating employees' innovative behavior in addressing these problems.
+However, it is difficult for small businesses like microfinance institutions to innovate with their limited resources.
+Thus, they need to become more focused on internal resources by stimulating employees' innovative behavior.
 Employees' capability to generate an idea and transform it into a more efficient work practice become the fundamental need for business survival.

-Past research recognized that to encourage innovative work behavior (IWB), organizations must provide employees with autonomy, self-determination, and responsibility in doing work and in decision-making (Saether, 2019; Černe et al., 2017).
-In this perspective, psychological empowerment is crucial for individual innovative behavior (Grošelj, 2020).
-Psychological empowerment stimulates employees to act proactive, participate in decision-making, and
+Past research recognized that to encourage innovative work behavior (IWB), organizations should accommodate employees' autonomy, self-determination, and responsibility in doing work as well as in decision-making dependency (Saether, 2019).
+In this perspective, psychological empowerment is crucial for individual to perform innovative behavior (Grošelj et al., 2020).
+Psychological empowerment stimulates employees to be proactive in improving their creative work.

-1Slamet Ahmadi (correspoding author), Sekolah Tinggi Ilmu Ekonomi IPWI Jakarta, Indonesia.
-E-mail: slametahmadiriset@gmail.com manage their work.
 In other words, a feeling of empowerment can be a self-strength that encourages employees to be more innovative.